"He of Legend."

-I sat on the floor in front of my window and looked out to the trees.
-The strange feeling of being incomplete was something I'd been feeling for a while.
+She sat on the floor in front of her window and looked out to the trees.
+The strange feeling of being incomplete was something she'd been feeling for a while.
 It wasn't crippling, it was more of a nudge.
-A nudge that made me want to search, but for what, I didn't know.
+A nudge that made her want to search, but for what, She didn't know.

-What was it that was missing, and why did it bother me so much?
+What was missing, and why did it bother her so much?

 "Hurry and get ready, Eden!
-Olivia just called and said she'd be here in ten minutes," my mother called from outside my door.
+Olivia just called and said she'd be here in ten minutes," her mamá called from outside her door.

-I sighed, taking one last glance out to the trees before getting up.
-"Sí mamá, I'm going," I answered as I walked to the bed where I'd laid out clothes beforehand.
+She sighed, taking one last glance out to the trees before getting up.
+"Sí mamá, I'm going," she answered as she walked to the clothes laid out on her bed.

-Olivia, or Oliviá as she likes to call herself, is from America who told her rich father to send her abroad.
+She thought of Olivia, or Oliviá as she likes to call herself, her best friend from America who told her rich father to send her abroad.
 For some reason, she thought being in the Dominican Republic would make her stand out at home when she went back.

-The way we became friends is a strange one, truth be told.
-All it took was one glance at me the first time we saw each other and she'd decided I'd be her closest amigo.
-I was confused at first but decided, what did I have to lose?
-Over time we became closer and closer until we were best friends.
-Even when everyone told her she should stay away from me, she ignored them, claiming none of them knew what they were talking about.
+The way they became friends is strange according to everyone else.
+All it took was one glance at Eden the first time they saw each other and she'd decided she'd be her closest amigo.
+She was confused at first but decided, what did she have to lose?
+Even when everyone told her she should stay away from her, she ignored them, claiming none of them knew what they were talking about.

 Instead of coming in ten minutes like she said, she came in twenty.

-I watched from my spot at the window as my door flew open by Oliva, obviously in a rush.
+She watched from her spot at the window as the door was flung open by Oliva, obviously in a rush.

 "Oh my God, Eden, we have to go!
 We were supposed to pick my friends up from their hotels!"
-Olivia exclaimed, taking my arm and dragging me out the door.
+Olivia exclaimed, taking her by the arm and dragging her out the door.

-"What did you even do that made you late?"
-I asked, jogging down the stairs.
+"What did you even do that made you late?" she asked, jogging down the stairs.

 She rolled her eyes, "Emily was nagging me doing my work again."

-I nodded, although she was here for the experience she still had to complete college.
+Eden nodded, although Olivia was there for the experience, she still had to complete college.

 "¡Espera solo un minuto!
 Olivia, I know you're in a rush, but you both know we have to do a rundown of everything."

-We groaned, there was no chance of being able to leave as soon as we'd hoped.
+They groaned, there was no chance of being able to leave as soon as they'd hoped.

-"You know it's been getting dangerous lately, I just want to make sure you're safe," she told us with a stern look.
+"You know it's been getting dangerous lately, I just want to make sure you're safe," she told them with a stern look.
 "Phones?"